-NPN208 Medical Surgical Nursing I
+NPN208 Medical-Surgical Nursing I

-8 Credit Hours 40 Lecture Hours 40 Lab Hours 60 Clinical Hours

-Provides essential information relative to the management of patients with health problems resulting from alterations in various body systems.
-Emphasis is placed on providing safe and knowledgeable nursing care to adults while utilizing critical thinking within the nursing process and practicing within the scope of the Registered Nurse.
+8 Credit Hours 40 Lecture Hours 40 Lab Hours 60 Clinical Hours critical thinking within the nursing process and practicing within the scope of the Registered Nurse.
 Selected topics of system disorders include: Immune/lymphatic, sleeping disorders, hematology, integumentary complications, infection and HIV, musculoskeletal abnormalities, respiratory complications, cancer, sensory disorders and integumentary complications.
 Clinical experiences are designed to compliment, integrate, and enhance the knowledge of health alterations and to assist with the application of holistic and therapeutic nursing care to adults in a variety of clinical settings.
-Pre-requisites: ANA200, 202, NPN200, MAT200, PSY202
+Prerequisites: None